 - ethical matters

 The board is responsible for that the half-time review protocol (form 5) is completed and signed by all board members.
-It is then sent to the Head of department/Departmental Director of doctoral education for a follow up (with regard to the content of the protocol).
+It is then sent to the Departmental Director of doctoral education for a follow up.
 Should there be remarks or proposals for changes to the current plan, the written synthesis from the half-time review shall apply as a revision of the individual study plan.
 Revisions to the individual study plan are approved by the department's Director of doctoral education.

 Instruction for the board at half-time reviews